-The road to today's computer assisted matchmaking began 40 years ago when two Harvard undergraduates were talking on a dateless Saturday night over a few drinks.
-Jeff Tarr and Vaughn Morrill came up with a far-out idea: use a computer to arrange compatible dates.
-Thus was born Operation Match and as Tarr recalls, "The goal was not to make money but to have some fun and to meet some attractive ladies"
+The road to today’s computer assisted matchmaking began much earlier than most people realize—in the 1960s.
+Two Harvard undergraduates were talking on a dateless Saturday night over a few drinks.
+Jeff Tarr and Vaughn Morrill came up with a far-out idea: use a newfangled computer to arrange compatible dates.
+Thus was born Operation Match, and as Tarr recalls, “The goal was not to make money but to have some fun and to meet some attractive ladies”

 David Crump and Douglas Ginsburg (a future Supreme Court nominee) aided Tarr and Morrill in creating a questionnaire.
 The questionnaire ran several pages and asked everything from height and weight statistics to how a person would react to a hypothetical situation.

 Here’s a sample of one of the questions:

 Your roommate gets you a blind date for the big dance.
 Good-looking your roommate says.
 When you meet your date, you are sure it’s your roommate who is blind – your date is friendly, but embarrassingly unattractive.
 You:

 (2) Monopolize your roommate’s date leaving your roommate with only one noble alternative.

 (3) Dance with your date, smiling weakly, but end the evening as early as possible.

 (4) Act very friendly the whole time and run the risk of getting trapped into a second date.

 The group believed that opposites don’t attract, that attitudinal likenesses do attract and physical looks that are consistent with expectations also attract.
 The questionnaire they wrote was both scientific and whimsical and billed as fun to fill out.
 Respondents paid $3 to participate.